 New York Private Investigator Licensing Requirements

-Private Investigator licensing in New York is handled by the New York Department of State Division of Licensing Services.
+The Department of State Division of Licensing Services handles private investigator licensing in New York.
 For additional information, see the New York State Law governing private investigators.
-Visit the website to get the most up-to-date information, get advice on licensing requirements, download applications and forms, learn about the rules and laws that govern private investigators, and more.
+Visit the website for the most up-to-date information, get advice on licensing requirements, download applications and forms, learn about the rules and laws governing private investigators, and more.

 Licensing Authority Contact Information